Shave Tips for Parker Safety Razor and Taconic Shave Products

 Let the weight of the razor do the work - never press the razor against your face.

 If you are new to using a double edge safety razor, hold your razor so that its head is perpendicular to your face while shaving.
 As you perfect your technique you can angle the razor more to make it more aggressive.
+The ideal angle to hold the blade to your skin is 30 degrees.

 Most razor blades have a protective coating to help lubricate and protect them, so do not wipe the blade dry.
 Instead, rinse your razor and blade and then gently shake off the excess water.